Remote Support - Internet Outage Detector - Articles - Billing - Github - Testing - Contact

 Attackers have been known to call random numbers at a company claiming to be calling back from technical support.
 Eventually they will hit someone with a legitimate problem, grateful that someone is calling back to help them.
 The attacker will "help" solve the problem and in the process have the user type commands that give the attacker access or launch malware.

 Now let's cover identity theft.
 I’m sure you’ve heard that term.
 It’s on the news, your friends talk about it, and your credit card company wants you to pay more for “identity theft protection”.
 It seems like a lot of people are afraid of it but don’t know what it is.
 Identity theft is simply when a bad buy pretends to be you.
-It’s like the opposite of phishing.
 Instead of the attacker tricking you, they trick your bank or your credit card company, or a car dealer.

 What information does a bank require for you to open a new checking account?
 Name, address, phone number, social security number, maybe a few forgeable documents such as a birth certificate.
 Most of it can be easily obtained, and the rest is all that keeps you safe from identity theft.
 That’s why it is so important to protect your social security number.